gromakovsky/Orchid/README.md

 multiple factorial executions compiled with optimizations and without.
 You can run it using `stack bench Orchid`.

+## Optimizations

+By default compiler performs tail recursion elimination with acuumulator extraction.
+It can be disabled by passing `--not-optimize` flag.

 ## Known bugs

 - return is required even if function returns void